additive-manufacturing

 Behind the manufacturing of the prototype, there were three main collaborators with Wilson.

 The first is G.L.
-Labs, a General Lattice enterprise solutions business, which worked closely to convert the concept of a basic idea into a manufacturable product.
+Labs, a General Lattice enterprise solutions business that worked closely to convert the concept of a basic idea into a manufacturable product.
 The G.L.
 Labs team successfully streamed the design and iteration process by effectively using its computational design tools and services.

 Moreover, this partnership with Wilson marks their latest attempt at broadening their nationwide commercial reach.
 As of 2021, General Lattice announced plans to expand its U.S. operations and U.S. client base with the help of $1 million in pre-seed finance.

-For the design stage process, a 3D-printing solutions company called EOS became the game changer for this project as the basketball was printed using an EOS P 396 SLS 3D printer.
-Mostly its clients are from aerospace and medical companies.
+During the design stage process, the game changer for this project was the 3D-printing solutions company called EOS.
+It is printed on the basketball using an EOS P 396 SLS 3D printer.
+Most of its clients are aerospace and medical companies.

 For coloring and the last touch-up, the basketball’s outer skin and smooth black color finished surface were then created by DyeMansion using their Deep Dye Colouring and Vapor Fuse Surfacing technology.

 The structure of the ball, which has eight panel-like lobes and a see-through black mesh, ensures that it does not require inflation before usage.
-The project’s importance was emphasized by Lester Hitch, Application Consultant at DyeMansion North America, who said redesigning the basketball—the game’s most crucial component—was “no small venture.”
+Lester Hitch, an application consultant at DyeMansion North America, emphasized the importance of the project, stating that redesigning the basketball.
+The game’s most crucial component was “no small venture.

-This 3D printing basketball employs a powdered resin solidified by a laser to transform into ultra-thin stacked layers and can dye in different colors.
-It also meets the performance standards of a regular basketball and including its weight, size, and bounce capacity.
+This 3D printing basketball employs powdered resin solidified by a laser to transform into ultra-thin stacked layers and can dye in different colors.
+It also meets the performance standards of a regular basketball, including its weight, size, and bounce capacity.

-Yet the NBA has yet to decide to switch toward Wilson’s 3D-printed basketball.
+Yet the NBA has yet to decide whether to switch toward Wilson’s 3D-printed basketball.

 However, the 3D-printed basketball debuted first during the opening round of the 2023 Slam Dunk competition held on 18 February when Kenyon Martin Jr. of the Houston Rockets used it.